 Trigger tax this year.

 For those people making more than $200,000 per year, the Liberal government is planning to increase tax rates from 29% to 33%.
-As a result, for higher income earners, taking money out in 2015 might save you from paying extra tax in the future.
+As a result, for higher-income earners, taking money out in 2015 might save you from paying extra tax in the future.
 In Alberta, those that make more than $125,000 will get hit with even higher tax rates in the new year.

-Stock market results will be mixed for 2015.
+The stock market results will be mixed for 2015.
 Some markets have done well while others have not fared so well.
 If you are worried about a large tax bill as a result of selling profitable investments, you may want to look at selling investments that have not performed as well to offset the gains.
 Make sure you really want to sell these investments.
 If you are thinking about buying back these same investments, you must be careful of the superficial loss rules.
 The superficial loss rules require that you bought the investment at least 30 days prior to the sale or that you do not reacquire the investment within 30 days of the sale.
 Tax losses can be carried back 3 years to offset past gains.
 You must apply losses against gains in the current year first but any excess can be carried back.

-Related article: What is tax loss selling?
+Related article: What is tax-loss selling?

 Invest in a spousal RRSP.

-If you are investing in a spousal RRSP and you may need to make withdrawals in the near future (for retirement for example), you might consider making the RRSP contribution in December as opposed to January or February to help get round the 3-year attribution rules.
+If you are investing in a spousal RRSP and you may need to make withdrawals in the near future (for retirement for example), you might consider making the RRSP contribution in December as opposed to January or February to help get around the 3-year attribution rules.
 Investing in a spousal RRSP in December 2015 means you might be able to take money out of the spousal RRSP in January 2018.
-Deferring the contribution by only 1 month to 2016, means that you must wait an extra year (January 2019) before you can withdraw the money to avoid attribution of income.
+Deferring the contribution by only 1 month to 2016 means that you must wait an extra year (January 2019) before you can withdraw the money to avoid attribution of income.
 One word of caution is that a contribution to a spousal plan in future years will extend the attribution dates.
 Attribution is based on the latest contribution to any spousal plan.

 Related article: How to use a spousal RRSP properly